michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 When prompting AI tools like v0.dev, using professional UIUX terminology can dramatically improve results.
 Here are 14 powerful words that communicate design intent clearly:

+## UIUX Designer Words

+---

+When prompting AI tools like v0.dev, using professional UIUX terminology can dramatically improve results.
+Here are 14 powerful words that communicate design intent clearly:

 ### Visual Design Principles

+**1)Visual hierarchy**

+Directs attention flow through deliberate sizing, contrast, and positioning

+1. *Establish a clearer visual hierarchy with the pricing tiers*
-1. `Visual hierarchy` - Directs attention flow through deliberate sizing, contrast, and positioning (e.g., "Make the pricing tier cards use a z-20 shadow for the recommended option and z-10 for others to establish clearer visual hierarchy")
+2. *Make the pricing tier cards use a z-20 shadow for the recommended option and z-10 for others to establish clearer visual hierarchy*

+> Provides specific Tailwind classes (z-index values and shadow) that v0.dev can directly implement rather than an abstract request.

+**2) Content hierarchy**

+Information importance signaling

+1. *Not in original artifact*
-2. `Content hierarchy` - Information importance signaling (e.g., "Create clear content hierarchy with text-2xl font-semibold for primary headings, text-lg font-medium for subheadings, and text-sm text-gray-600 for supporting text")
+2. *Create clear content hierarchy with text-2xl font-semibold for primary headings, text-lg font-medium for subheadings, and text-sm text-gray-600 for supporting text*

+> Provides exact typography classes for different content levels instead of vague hierarchy requests.

+**3) Negative space**

+Strategic whitespace that improves focus and readability

+1. *Increase negative space around card elements*
-3. `Negative space` - Strategic whitespace that improves focus and readability (e.g., "Add p-6 negative space around cards and increase to p-8 for the featured card")
+2. *Add p-6 negative space around cards and increase to p-8 for the featured card*

+> The revised example uses specific Tailwind padding units that v0.dev can immediately apply instead of the vague "increase" instruction.

+**4) Card elevation**

+Visual prominence through shadows and positioning

+1. *Not in original artifact*
-4. `Card elevation` - Visual prominence through shadows and positioning (e.g., "Use three levels of card elevation: shadow-sm for inactive items, shadow-md for standard cards, and shadow-lg with a -translate-y-1 for featured elements")
+2. *Use three levels of card elevation: shadow-sm for inactive items, shadow-md for standard cards, and shadow-lg with a -translate-y-1 for featured elements*

+> Establishes a complete system of elevation using specific shadow utilities and transform classes.

+**5) Gestalt principles**

+Visual perception laws for unified design

+1. *Not in original artifact*
-5. `Gestalt principles` - Visual perception laws for unified design (e.g., "Apply the Gestalt principle of proximity by grouping related actions within a space-y-1 container and separating sections with a my-6 divider")
+2. *Apply the Gestalt principle of proximity by grouping related actions within a space-y-1 container and separating sections with a my-6 divider*

+> Translates abstract design theory into concrete Tailwind spacing classes.

+**6) Skeuomorphism vs. flat design**

+Interface styling approach

+1. *Add subtle skeuomorphic elements to the flat design*
-6. `Skeuomorphism vs. flat design` - Interface styling approach (e.g., "Add subtle skeuomorphic effects with shadow-md and a 1px border-slate-200 on cards while maintaining the overall flat design aesthetic")
+2. *Add subtle skeuomorphic effects with shadow-md and a 1px border-slate-200 on cards while maintaining the overall flat design aesthetic*

+> The improved description provides implementation-ready Tailwind classes rather than leaving interpretation to the AI.

 ### Accessibility & Usability

+**7) Accessibility contrast**

+WCAG compliance for text visibility

+1. *Ensure AAA accessibility contrast for all text elements*
-7. `Accessibility contrast` - WCAG compliance for text visibility (e.g., "Use text-slate-900 on white backgrounds to ensure AAA accessibility contrast ratio of at least 7:1 for all body text")
+2. *Use text-slate-900 on white backgrounds to ensure AAA accessibility contrast ratio of at least 7:1 for all body text*

+> The enhanced example specifies exact color values and the required contrast ratio, giving v0.dev concrete parameters to work with.

+**8) Affordance**

+Visual cues indicating interactivity

+1. *Make the button have stronger affordance*
-8. `Affordance` - Visual cues indicating interactivity (e.g., "Increase button affordance with hover:scale-105 transition effects and an interactive shadow-sm hover:shadow-md")
+2. *Increase button affordance with hover:scale-105 transition effects and an interactive shadow-sm hover:shadow-md*

+> The revised instruction includes specific Tailwind transition and shadow classes that create clear visual affordances.

+**9) Interaction parity**

+Consistent behaviour across devices

+1. *Not in original artifact*
-9. `Interaction parity` - Consistent behavior across devices (e.g., "Ensure interaction parity by making hover:bg-slate-100 states have equivalent focus-visible:bg-slate-100 and active:bg-slate-200 states for keyboard/touch users")
+2. *Ensure interaction parity by making hover:bg-slate-100 states have equivalent focus-visible:bg-slate-100 and active:bg-slate-200 states for keyboard/touch users*

+> Provides specific class pairings that ensure consistent behaviour across different input methods.

 ### Information & Interaction Design

+**10) Information architecture**

+Structured content organization

+1. *Improve the information architecture of the dashboard*
-10. `Information architecture` - Structured content organization (e.g., "Improve the dashboard's information architecture by using a grid-cols-12 layout with col-span-8 for primary content and col-span-4 for secondary information")
+2. *Improve the dashboard's information architecture by using a grid-cols-12 layout with col-span-8 for primary content and col-span-4 for secondary information*

+> The improved description provides a specific grid system implementation rather than a vague improvement request.

+**11) Progressive disclosure**

+Revealing information gradually

+1. *Use progressive disclosure for the complex settings*
-11. `Progressive disclosure` - Revealing information gradually (e.g., "Implement progressive disclosure for advanced settings using a Disclosure component from shadcn with a chevron animation on toggle")
+2. *Implement progressive disclosure for advanced settings using a Disclosure component from shadcn with a chevron animation on toggle*

+> The revised version references a specific shadcn component and animation detail that v0.dev can implement directly.

+**12) Micro interactions**

+State-based animations providing feedback

+1. *Add micro interactions to form submissions*
-12. `Micro interactions` - State-based animations providing feedback (e.g., "Add micro interactions using group-hover:translate-x-1 transition-all duration-200 to the chevron icon in the dropdown menu")
+2. *Add micro interactions using group-hover:translate-x-1 transition-all duration-200 to the chevron icon in the dropdown menu*

+> The new example details exact animation classes, timing parameters, and a specific element to animate.

 ### Cognitive UX Principles

+**13) Cognitive load**

+Mental effort required for interface use

+1. *Reduce cognitive load in the checkout process*
-13. `Cognitive load` - Mental effort required for interface use (e.g., "Reduce cognitive load in checkout by limiting form fields to max 4 per step and using shadcn/Form with built-in validation")
+2. *Reduce cognitive load in checkout by limiting form fields to max 4 per step and using shadcn/Form with built-in validation*

+> The enhanced example provides quantitative limits and specifies component choices rather than just requesting a general reduction.

+**14) Decision fatigue**

+Limited user decision capacity

+1. *Minimize decision fatigue in the onboarding flow*
-14. `Decision fatigue` - Limited user decision capacity (e.g., "Combat decision fatigue by using a bg-primary highlight for the recommended plan and limiting feature comparison to only 5 key differences")
+2. *Combat decision fatigue by using a bg-primary highlight for the recommended plan and limiting feature comparison to only 5 key differences*

+> The improved version specifies styling approaches and numerical constraints that create immediately actionable instructions for v0.dev.
 ## Tailwind Words

 ---